Prahlada: War against Vishnu

 According to the Kurma Purana, Prahlada always served thousands of Brahmanas daily.
 One day, Prahlada accidentally forgot to serve one Brahmanas.
 The latter cursed the asura, saying that he would forget Vishnu and become unrighteous.
 The curse soon came into fruition, with Prahlada ignoring the Vedas and the Brahmanas and soon deviating from the path of dharma.
 Determined to avenge his father's death, he waged war against Vishnu.
 When he was defeated, he realised his folly and ruled on the throne, making Andhaka also to reign as king.

-Other conflicts
+Other conflicts and family

 According to the Devi Bhagavata Purana, Prahlada was compelled to wage war against Indra and the devas by the daityas.
 In the fierce devasura war that ensued, Prahlada emerged as the victor.
 Fearing that the asura king would destroy the devas, Indra prayed to Parvati, and Prahlada responded in kind.
 Pleased, the goddess pacified both of them, and they returned to their abodes.

-Prahlada, Virochana, Bali, and Banasura fought against Shiva and Parvati with the devas and devis when Andhaka attacked Kailasha.
-Prahlada had strongly advised Andhaka against the invasion of Kailasha, but Andhaka refused.
-Andhaka was eventually killed by Shiva and Parvati, and Prahlada once more became the King of the Asuras.
+Prahlada was a direct descendant of Brahma through his father.
 Prahlada's son was Virochana, who was the father of Bali.
 The devas had Virochana killed by taking advantage of his generosity.
-Prahlada raised his grandson, Bali.
-Later on, Prahlada and Mahabali lived on Sutala Loka under the instructions of Lord Vishnu.
+Prahlada's daughter, Virochanā or Rechana, was married to the craftsman god Tvashta.

 After a long life, Prahlada attained Vaikuntha.
 Prahlada's great-grandson was the thousand-armed Banasura, who was defeated in battle by Krishna in Mahabharata.
+Banasura’s daughter, Uṣā married Aniruddha, the grandson of Krishna.